bitcoin-core/bitcoincore.org/README.md

 ## Building

 This website is based on Jekyll.
-To build locally, [install Ruby 2.2.2](https://gorails.com/setup) or greater.
+To build locally, [install Ruby 2.2.2](https://gorails.com/setup) or greater:

     gem install bundle
     gem install github-pages

+For testing:

+    gen install html-proofer

-To generate the site run:
+To generate the site:

     jekyll serve

+To test the site:

+    jekyll build && htmlproof ./_site

 ## Contributing